Skip to main content

 Instead, think of some intellectual or “unpopular” (at least for teenagers) interests you have that are unique to you.
 Here are some examples:

-- The technology used by Ancient Romans
+• The technology used by the Ancient Romans

-Since these things are less commonly talked about in pop culture, they will feel more personal to you, which will in turn teach admissions officers more about your personality.
-Remember though that, like with any college essay, choosing your topic is only half the battle.
+Since these things are less commonly talked about in pop culture, they will feel more personal to you, which will, in turn, teach admissions officers more about your personality.
+Remember, though, that, like with any college essay, choosing your topic is only half the battle.
 The other half is using that topic as a lens to shine light on particular aspects of your personality, by citing specific experiences or anecdotes that show how your interest in that topic has impacted your growth.

 For example, you could write about Yggdrasill, the world tree in Norse mythology, and how the idea of being connected to every part of your world has inspired you to read books from people who are different from you, take road trips, and listen to music in other languages, in an attempt to build that same connection in your own life.